simon-data/simon-data.github.io/contributing.md

 Please read and understand our [Code of Conduct](code_of_conduct.html) prior to contributing.
 Simon Data wants to ensure that our projects are welcoming and inclusive to as many contributors as possible.

 ## IV.
 Security
-If you have found a security issue with this or another Simon Data project, please reach out to us immediately at security@simondata.com.
+If you have found a security issue with this or another Simon Data project, please reach out to us immediately at <a href="mailto:security@simondata.com">security@simondata.com</a>.
 We will make sure you get credit for finding the bug but this will let us resolve any issues before publicizing fixes.

 ## V. Making Contributions